luizribeiro/ansible/README.md

 ## TODOs

 * TODO: automatically install necessary packages
+* TODO: install rsync on server
+* TODO: move away from using copy tasks to using synchronize
+* TODO: move show-wifi-clients.sh to /usr/bin
 * TODO: enable services currently under /etc/rc.d
 * TODO: split config files into their own copy task (per service so we can restart them)
 * TODO: connect config files to handlers that restart services when needed